 With Medigap Plan M, you pay a lower premium but share in the costs of your Medicare Part A (hospital) deductible, Medicare Part B (outpatient) deductible, and Part B excess charges.

 Before committing to Medigap Plan M or any other Medigap plan, review your needs with a licensed agent who specializes in Medicare supplements to help you.
-You can also contact your state’s State Health Insurance Program (SHIP) for free help in understanding available policies.
+You can also contact your state’s State Health Insurance Assistance Program (SHIP) for free help in understanding available policies.

 The information on this website may assist you in making personal decisions about insurance, but it is not intended to provide advice regarding the purchase or use of any insurance or insurance products.
 Healthline Media does not transact the business of insurance in any manner and is not licensed as an insurance company or producer in any U.S. jurisdiction.
 Healthline Media does not recommend or endorse any third parties that may transact the business of insurance.